 Michael Butler currently serves as the Director of the E. Desmond Lee Technology and Learning Center and Website Manager for the College of Education at the University of Missouri--St..
 Louis.
 He has more than 20 years of technology experience which includes management and educational growth activities at all levels for teachers, students, parents, and administrators.

 After designing the Parkway School District website, Michael began teaching workshops to librarians and administrators and soon became an internet trainer/specialist part-time with the Cooperating School District in St. Louis, Missouri.
 Shortly after, Parkway created a full webmaster position.
 In that position he started managing the district web site and chaired several committees through the district.
 Today Michael works in schools around the country in a wide range of activities ranging from Digital Story Telling to motivational speeches.
 He also runs a digital camera user-group in the St. Louis area.

-Additionally Michael has a consulting company, "Butler Consulting Group" which focuses on Technology Today for Advancement Tomorrow.
-The company provides consultative services in variuos areas of technology, to businesses and academic institutions.
+Additionally Michael has a consulting company, "Butler Consulting Technology, LLC" which focuses on Technology Today for Advancement Tomorrow.
+The company provides consultative services in various areas of technology, to businesses and academic institutions.
 These services include designing web sites, technical support, hosting, desktop publishing, graphic design and training.
 Michael has provided web services (classroom web sites) to educators who otherwise had no affordable way to post web pages for their students and parents.